Whole Home Generators in Winnipeg: Power Through Any Storm

 - A concrete pad for the unit

-- Natural gas line connection (by a licensed gas fitter)
+- A natural gas line connection — done by a licensed gas fitter

-Installation typically takes 1-2 days.
-In River Heights and Crescentwood, setback requirements from property lines may affect placement options.
+Most installs take 1–2 days.
+In River Heights and Crescentwood, check setback rules from property lines before you pick a spot.

-Natural gas standby generators cost approximately $3-$5 per hour to run at full load.
-During a typical outage, expect to use $50-$150 in fuel.
-Annual maintenance (oil change, filter, inspection) costs $200-$400.
-Many Winnipeg electricians offer maintenance plans.
+Natural gas generators cost about $3–$5 per hour at full load.
+A typical outage might use $50–$150 in fuel.
+Budget $200–$400 per year for upkeep — oil changes, filters, and a check-up.
+Many Winnipeg electricians offer annual maintenance plans.